What aspects of the COVID environment are here to stay?

 Flexible and technology-led practices can apply beyond the walls of your senior residence community.
 To attract the best talent, every business has to be willing to allow hybrid or remote work.
 Leaders can find the best fit for their communities by branching beyond their geographic location for the best instructors, doctors, and consultants.

 There are, of course, many staff positions that must be on-premises at your community.
 Allowing smaller measures like team meetings over Zoom and more flexible schedules can make a difference.
 The hiring process can be remote-first to save time on in person meetings with early-stage candidates.

 Related Content: Three Tips For Recruiting Staff at a Senior Living Community

 It’s no secret that everyone had to sacrifice and come together during the pandemic.
 Ride that collective spirit to build your community in the vision of all stakeholders: residents, family, friends, and staff.

 Survey your residents to see how they’d prefer to participate in engagement activities, and provide options for those with different preferences.
 Let staff have input on which technology should be implemented, and when.
 Decision makers have the final approval, of course, but a healthy community takes everyone’s desires into account.

 Untreated hearing loss is a common problem in senior living communities.
 It leads to isolation of residents and takes away from an otherwise healthy environment.
 Now more than ever, providing assistance for those with hearing loss can be a differentiator for your community.

 Eversound is advanced hearing technology that helps your community stay connected by increasing engagement and resident participation.
 It’s a great technology-led solution for leaders looking to foster a flexible atmosphere post-COVID, and help their residents enjoy life more.

-Schedule a 15-minute demo today to learn more about how Eversound can help your senior living community.
+Learn more about how Eversound can help your senior living community.